knope-dev/knope/docs/src/content/docs/reference/bot.md

 ### Change files

-If a pull request contains at least one [change file][change file], it will pass the check:
+If a pull request has at least one [change file][change file], it will pass the check:

-![Screenshot of the details of a passing check which state that the pull request contains a change file, along with the path to that file](./passing-check-change-file.png)
+![Screenshot of the details of a passing check which state that the pull request has a change file, along with the path to that file](./passing-check-change-file.png)

 ### Other conventional commits

 :::caution

-Knope Bot doesn’t yet support repositories which allow merge commits or rebasing, nor does it allow squash strategies that don't use the pull request title as the commit title.
+Knope Bot doesn’t yet support repositories which allow merge commits or rebasing.
+It also doesn't support squash strategies that don't use the pull request title as the commit title.

 :::

-## Quickly creating change files
+## Creating change files

 When a check fails, the details of that check will contain instructions for creating a changeset:

 ![Screenshot of the details of a failing Knope Bot check.
-There are three buttons at the top: "Major (Breaking)", "Minor (Feature)", and "Patch (Fix)".
-Below those buttons are instructions for using them, followed by instructions for creating a changeset manually.](./failing-check-details.png)
+There are three buttons at the top: "Major (Breaking)," "Minor (Feature)," and "Patch (Fix)," Below those buttons are instructions for using them, followed by instructions for creating a changeset manually.](./failing-check-details.png)

-For pull requests that are not from forks, project members will see buttons to create [change files][change file] directly for the three main [change types](/reference/concepts/semantic-versioning).
+For pull requests that aren't from forks, project members will see buttons to create [change files][change file] directly for the three main [change types](/reference/concepts/semantic-versioning).
 Clicking one of those buttons will cause the bot to commit the change file directly to the pull request branch.

-For anyone who can't see those buttons (or anyone who wants more control over the change documentation), there is a link to using Knope's CLI and example Markdown that can be copied into a change file manually.
+For anyone who can't see those buttons (or anyone who wants more control over the change documentation), there is a link to using Knope's CLI.
+There's also an example Markdown snippet that contributors can copy into a change file manually.

 [change file]: /reference/concepts/change-file
 [conventional commit]: /reference/concepts/conventional-commits